b4ckspace/node-spacestatus/README.md

 # node-spacestatus

-node.js script used to determine present members using different "collectors"
+node.js script used to determine present members using different "collectors".
+The result is then de-duplicated, inserted into the database and queried for present members.

 ## collectors